rajatmodi62/rajatmodi62.github.io/_posts/2026-04-01-akorn_followup.md

 you get $w^{-1}_l w_l w'_l = w_l^{-1}$, which simplifies to $ w'_l = w_l^{-1}$. <br>

 This means that $w^{l}$ will `tend to` learn the inverse matrix.
 The `trick` here is that we never took inverse, but merely `forced` the product of matrices to become identity.
 One can then imagine doing this for `every` internal layers of $w'$.
 This is `only possible` when $w'$ is mirror image of $w$, thereby justifying the design choice of `mirror symmetry`.
 Since this involves aligning weight matrices together, we call this procedure `deep weight alignment`.

 Indeed, a very similar idea called `random feedback alignment` was also proposed by Timothy Lillicrap in his `Backpropagation and Brain Paper`.
 The mirror symmetry then becomes similar to bifold symmetry in DNA, and isomers/chirality of molecules.

 <u> Calibration of $w'$</u>: Once the weights of top-down network have been updated over several gradient descent iterations, it has become calibrated to $W$.
 At this point the part/ whole have a `relative rotation matrix` of $W$.

+However, the nature of top-down network still cannot explain why there are `more feedback connections` in the inferro-temporal pathways of human  primates, than the `feedforward connections` (check conclusion of alexnet paper).
+Yours truly is still hunting for that answer.
+Geez.

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);"> Resisting the  temptation to supervise rotation matrix W </span>
 <!-- <u> Perspective 3:  Resisting the temptation to supervise $W$</u> -->